 Related literature.
 My paper is related to a number of different strands of research.
 First, there is a long-standing literature in international trade examining the implications of a lack of factor mobility, going back at least to the canonical analysis using the specific factor model (Jones, 1971; Mayer, 1974; Mussa, 1974, 1982).
 Mussa (1982) in particular pointed out that factor immobility leads to differential income gains across sectors with different factor endowments.
 More specifically related to labor adjustments, a number of papers have further examined the interaction between dynamic labor adjustments and external trade shocks with Matsuyama (1992) developing a first tractable analysis, and with a more recent set of papers exploring the phenomenon quantitatively (Tombe and Zhu, 2019; Kambourov, 2009; Artuc et al., 2007; Dix-Carneiro, 2010; Dix-Carneiro and Kovak, 2017; Kovak, 2013; Caliendo et al., 2015; Fajgelbaum and Redding, 2014; Fan, 2019; Adao et al., 2019; Monte et al., 2018; Caliendo et al., 2019).
-What is less explored in this literature is the interaction between connected local labor markets, uneven shock incidence and consumer prices.
-This paper fills this gap by providing both reduced-form evidence from a unique historical natural experiment as well as a complete quantitative analysis of the interaction between labor market segmentation, uneven trade shocks and consumer prices.
+What is less explored in this literature is the interaction between connected local labor markets, uneven shock incidence and consumer prices.3 This paper fills this gap by providing both reduced-form evidence from a unique historical natural experiment as well as a complete quantitative analysis of the interaction between labor market segmentation, uneven trade shocks and consumer prices.

 Second, my paper contributes to the literature on characterizing gains of trade using sufficient statistics.
 Recent contributions sought to extend the initial work (Arkolakis et al., 2012) to allow for multiple sectors with different trade elasticities (Ossa, 2015), or workers with heterogeneous productivities across sectors (Galle et al., 2017; Kim and Vogel, 2020; Lee, 2020).
-This paper contributes to this literature by characterizing gains from trade taking into account the imperfect reallocation of workers across domestic local labor markets and highlighting that data labor flows can be used to construct a sufficient statistic to do so.
+This paper contributes to this literature by characterizing gains from trade taking into account the imperfect reallocation of workers across domestic local labor markets4 and illustrating the quantitative importance of tracing out both reallocational and localized inflationary effects of uneven trade shocks when calculating gains from trade statistics.

 Third, the paper adds to the literature on Spanish economic history by showing that the WWI shock had an important impact on the Spanish economy by reallocating factors across space and sectors to provide the preconditions for an economic take-off in the 1920s.
 As such it is a middle ground between two opposing views in the literature.
 The traditional view, represented by Roldan and Delgado (1973), interprets the war as a large turning point for economic development.
-The modern view, represented by Prados de la Escosura (2016) emphasises that the shock actually decreased real GDP and instead he points towards the 1920s as a much more important decade for Spain's development.
-My analysis provides a middle ground between these two opposing views, pointing towards substantial reallocation and nominal income gains, but tracing out substantial countervailing price effects that are driven by reallocation costs in the labor market, leading to positive but somewhat modest welfare gains despite a historically large demand shock to the Spanish economy.
+The modern view, represented by Prados de la Escosura (2016) emphasises that the shock actually decreased real GDP and instead he points towards the 1920s as a much more important decade for